ismetdagli/HaX-CoNN/README.md

  1. Engine File Generation: For each Prototxt file in `PROTOTXT_DIR`, a corresponding engine (.plan) file is generated in `EMC_PLANS_DIR` using the script build_engine.py.
 This script configures and builds a TensorRT engine for each layer configuration described in the Prototxt files.

-An example build for single engine:
+An example build for a single engine:
  ```bash
 python3 src/build_engine.py --prototxt convolution_characterization_prototxts/conv1_kernel1.prototxt --output build/convolution_characterization_plans/conv1_kernel1.plan --start gpu
  ```